Skip to content

 metadata: dict, default None

-store your own JSON compatible metadata for the property which gives useful (and modifiable) information
+store your own metadata for the property which gives useful (and modifiable) information

 about the property.
 Properties operate using slots which means you cannot set foreign attributes on this object